textpattern/textpattern.github.io/installation/moving-textpattern.md

 1. At your new host, use phpMyAdmin (or a similar tool) to create a 'database name' and 'database user' (your new database name can be different than the name previously used by Textpattern).
 2. Select the database you just created, if it's not already selected by default.
-3. Click the 'Import' tab.
+3. Select the 'Import' tab.
 4. Browse for the text file backup of your database you made at *Step 1*.
 5. Upload it!